aws/redshift-test-drive/tools/ExternalObjectReplicator/README.md

 ### Command

-Edit
-Once the above configuration parameters are set in external_replicator.yaml, the external replicator can be run using the following command
+Once the above configuration parameters are set in external_object_replicator.yaml, the tool can be run using the following command

 ```
-python3 external_replicator.py external_replicator.yaml
+cd $REDSHIFT_TEST_DRIVE_ROOT && make external_object_replicator
 ```

 ### Output